hanscappelle/my-luminus-integration/README.md

 For now just some sensors, still figuring out how to push data to the api from within HA.

+* language options for now are limited to 'fr' and 'nl' because of API limitations.

 ## Version History

 # 0.1.0